biplabbose/StateTransition/README.md

 Download all the [.m files](FractionalStateTransitionEstimationCode/).
 Place the input excel sheets in the same location of the downloaded matlab files.
 Open the `main.m` file in matlab and enter the input details.
 Enter the location of all downloaded matlab files in the header of the `main.m` file using `addpath`.
 For example, If the matlab files are in the location, `C:\xxx\yyy\` then include `addpath('C:\xxx\yyy\')` in the header of the `main.m` file.

-This module uses [multiobjective genetic algorithm](https://in.mathworks.com/help/gads/gamultiobj.html) to estimate the unknown parameters.
-Configurations of the genetic algorithm are defined in `initialise.m`.
+Configurations of the parameters of genetic algorithm are defined in `initialise.m`.
 If required, the user can edit the parameters in `initialise.m`.
 The description of each parameter is available in [mathworks](https://in.mathworks.com/help/gads/gamultiobj.html).

 Now, run the `main.m` file.
 The optimization runs in parallel, depending on the number of independent optimizations defined by the user.
 A [pareto front](https://in.mathworks.com/help/gads/examples/performing-a-multiobjective-optimization-using-the-genetic-algorithm.html) will be estimated for each independent optimization, and the best solution for each independent optimization will be computed using [knee point](https://in.mathworks.com/matlabcentral/fileexchange/35094-knee-point).
 A subfolder will be created for each independent optimizations in the working directory, and the results are exported to the corresponding subfolders.